mateega/metau-social-investing/README.md

 0.3: chat for each group.

-0.4: users can deposit real money, add APIs to trade real money.
+[Stretch] 0.4: users can deposit real money, add APIs to trade real money.

-0.5: ability to DM other users.
+[Stretch] 0.5: ability to DM other users, push notifications.

-0.6: explore page to see other groups, news section.
+[Stretch] 0.6: explore page to see other groups, news section.

 ## Product Spec